Social Atlético Televisión: In the Regional Federal Amateur

+Present

+In November 2023, the AFA raised the possibility of creating a new tournament for clubs that were not affiliated.
+The club was included among the 14 invited to the new Amateur Promotional Tournament, a competition that takes the place of the eliminated Primera D. At the beginning of January 2024, the club's delegates participated in a meeting at the AFA headquarters.

+On February 23, 2024, they made their debut in the tournament, hosting Everton and losing 2 to 1.

 Women's football

-SAT were formed in 2017 and the women's team competed in Primera B (the second tier of women's football in Argentina) until their promotion at the end of the 2018-19.
+The women's team was formed in 2017 and competed in Primera B (the second tier of women's football in Argentina) until their promotion at the end of the 2018-19.
 SAT are playing their first season in the Campeonato Femenino in 2019-20.
 In September 2019, SAT – for the first time – signed players on professional contracts.
 The squad currently consists of 26 players, eight of whom are on professional contracts.